JoeM-RP/chicago-js-meetup-1024/README.md

 ### What is expo?
 - What is file-based navigation?
-[Introduction to Expo Router](https://docs.expo.dev/routing/introduction/)
-    - TODO: what plain react.js alternatives are there?

-    _"It brings the best file-system routing concepts from the web to a universal application — allowing your routing to work across every platform.
+[Introduction to Expo Router](https://docs.expo.dev/routing/introduction/) _"It brings the best file-system routing concepts from the web to a universal application — allowing your routing to work across every platform.
 When a file is added to the app directory, the file automatically becomes a route in your navigation."_
     - **Native:** Built on top of our powerful React Navigation suite, Expo Router navigation is truly native and platform-optimized by default.
     - **Shareable:** Every screen in your app is automatically deep linkable.
 Making any route in your app shareable with links.